Rad-Web-Hosting/whmcs-vps-reseller/README.md

-# WHMCS VPS Reseller
+# whmcs-vps-reseller
 WHMCS server module for provisioning and management of VPS servers from reseller's remote WHMCS installation.
 Enables reseller to deploy live cloud VMs from custom VPS package configurations.
 Features robust end-user management interface for reseller's client to manage server from within client area of WHMCS.

 <p align="center"><a href="https://radwebhosting.com" target="_blank"><img width="350" src="https://avatars0.githubusercontent.com/u/16030710?s=460&v=4" alt="Rad Web Hosting"></a></p>

 ## About
 * This is a Server Provisioning module for WHMCS to integrate API functionality for VPS resellers, allowing them to remotely manage Rad Web Hosting VPS Servers in remote WHMCS installation.
+This module also installs Client Area domain management functions for use by end-clients.
 * Simplifies the automation of provisioning, selling, and managing VPS Servers, and provides for complete remote control of all VPS functions.

 ## Prerequisites